worldpeaceenginelabs/METAVERSE-DAO_CLOUD-ATLAS/README.md

 # Quickstart for components and dapps (the decentralized back-end)

 ## This is pretty much the core of everything.
-Take a look how i connect my front-end code with the graph database GUN.
+Notice how easy it is to connect your front-end code with the graph database GUN.
 ## This script saves a long/lat pair to the GUN graph, and renders a point on the globe, if the local clients graph or a connected graph (GUN-Relay) gets a new entry. (the ```.on``` subscribes to the GUN graph, everything new to the graph (local client graph and/or relay graph) will automatically be rendered on the globe)
 ## Notice that no matter how complex your function is: You just drop the result in a variable and connect it to the GUN write function (green boxes).
 ## Last, you can easily receive the data in any function, again, no matter how complex, by ```db.on (data => {//your function here});``` and get the data that you wrote to GUN before (red arrows)

 ![image](https://user-images.githubusercontent.com/67427045/211544277-2e2e6e90-dd3a-46c4-82f7-614e812363f5.png)

-# Sounds maybe complicated, but this bundled package which I am offering you here is actually pretty mighty, even for beginners! (last bullet point)
+# This starter-kit is actually pretty mighty, but easy to create with, even for coding-beginners and for people who do not code at all! (last bullet point)

 - If Cesium JS is your thing, you can easily customize the above object blueprint (// Cesium constructor) to render something else ([CesiumJS is a mighty lib](https://cesium.com/learn/ion-sdk/ref-doc/))
 - But from my experience, i prefer to use the point as a postion and a tag, on which i render something else the usual JS way.
 For instance i connect a canvas or rather a modal, button, link, or whatever, with the point via markup (HTML) or/and JS(Document.getElementById() for instance), and keep it close to the point with CSS.